o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

 Next, We define cluster name from the `config.yaml` file, and the k8s version as 1.27.
 We install most of the EKS available addons.
-Explaning each of them would provide content for an entire blog post, we'll briefly go through them on the next section.
+Explaning each of them would provide content for an entire blog post, we'll briefly go through them on the [EKS Cluster Addons](#eks-cluster-addons) section - it's optional, feel free to skip it.

 We then pass the VPC ID of the VPC we created earlier, and its private subnets IDs.
 This can't be changed after cluster creation.
 Also, since I want to access the cluster API from the internet, I set `cluster_endpoint_public_access` to `true`.
 I use security groups to restrict the access so it's not exposed to the great public, just me - or more precisely my home network.